DHTMLX/docs-todolist/docs/api/configs/selected_config.md

 ### Description

 @short: Optional.
-An array of tasks' IDs which need to be selected on initialization of To Do List
+An array with IDs of the tasks which need to be selected on initialization of To Do List

 ### Usage